-The Battle For Orange County
+'This Election in California May Make All the Difference'

 Except as it turned out, it was much more complicated on the ground level.
 California’s primary system, in which the top-two finishers make it to the general election regardless of party, has translated to chaos.
 The surge in activism and candidates getting involved may have actually backfired: So many Democrats are running in a couple of these districts that they might get shut out of the general entirely, even though the national party apparatus is throwing millions of dollars at the problem.

-“All politics is local”, Tip O’Neill famously said, but ever since politics became all about Trump, local politics is national too.
-These races, which when you peel back the top layer reveal a convoluted tangle of local alliances, resentments and personalities, have become a synecdoche for the macro trends in our politics.
+“All politics is local,” Tip O’Neill famously said, but ever since politics became all about Trump, local politics is national too.
+These races, which when you peel back the top layer reveal a convoluted tangle of local alliances, resentments, and personalities, have become a synecdoche for the macro trends in our politics.
 How should Democrats combat Trump?
 How can Republicans stay relevant in rapidly changing areas?
 Is the burst of anti-Trump enthusiasm on the left enough to win it all for the Democrats, and is it being translated effectively into electoral politics?

 If Rohrabacher loses, for example, is it because of Trump?
 Or because of local issues, like airplane noise?